AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 * **Are there any actions required by the customer for migration?**

-    No actions is required since the migration will run automatically by Adobe.
+    No actions is required since the migration will be ran automatically by Adobe.

 * **What validations need to be run by the customers?**